sciddle/sciddle-ng/src/assets/manual/manual-en.md

 #### The end of the game:
 After each player has had at least one go and all teams had the same number of chances to explain a term, the team with the most points wins.

-(Note that this is only one possible way to play Sciddle.
+(Note that this is only one possible way to play _Sciddle_.
 You can experiment with the game and ﬁ nd your own versions.)